raphaellith/Typewriters-to-Belie-Format/_posts/2024-10-17-Phantom-Act-1.md

 >
 > **AUCTIONEER:** May I commence at 20 francs? _(No bids are placed.)_ Oh, come come, ladies and gentlemen.
 Fifteen, then?

-To me, the bidders' reluctance plays a big part in demonstrating how monetarily and materially worthless the musical box is.
-The box, which proved unfamiliar to almost all the bidders, was eventually sold to an old man by the name of Raoul, Vicomte de Chagny.
-This begs the question: Why would Raoul want such a valueless trinket?
+The almost materially worthless musical box, which proved unfamiliar to virtually all the bidders, was eventually sold to an old man by the name of Raoul, Vicomte de Chagny.
+This brings us to the next auctioned item:

 > **AUCTIONEER:** Lot 666 then: A chandelier in pieces.
 Some of you may recall the strange affair of The Phantom of the Opera, a mystery never fully explained.
 We are told, ladies and gentlemen, that this is the very chandelier that figures in that famous disaster.
 Our workshops have restored it and fitted parts of it with wiring for the new electric light, so that we may get a hint of how it may look when reassembled.
 Perhaps we may even frighten away the ghost of so many years ago, with a little illumination, gentlemen!